rdacomp/CollapseOS/recipes/rc2014/sdcard/README.md

 Now let that sink in for a minute.
 You've just mounted a filesystem on a SD card, loaded a file from it in memory and executed that file, all that on a kernel that weights less than 3 kilobytes!

+## Writing to a file in the SD card

+Now what we're going to do is to write back to a file on the SD card.
+From a system with the SD card initialized and the FS mounted, do:

+    > fopn 0 hello.txt
+    > bsel 1
+    > mptr 9000
+    9000
+    > load d
+    > peek d
+    48656C6C6F20576F726C64210A

+Now that we have our "Hello World!\n" loaded in memory, let's modify it and make it start with "XXX" and save it to the file. `sdcf` flushes the current SD card buffer to the card.
+It's automatically ran whenever we change sector during a read/write/seek, but was can also explicitly call it with `sdcf`.

+    > poke 3
+    [type "XXX"]
+    > peek d
+    5858586C6F20576F726C64210A
+    > seek 00 0000
+    0000
+    > save d
+    > sdcf

+The new "XXXlo World!\n" is now written to the card, at its proper place in CFS!
+You can verify this by pulling out the card (no need to unmount it from Collapse OS, but if you insert it again, you'll need to run `sdci` again), insert it in your modern system and run:

+    $ head -c 512 /dev/sdX | xxd

+You'll see your "XXXlo World!\n" somewhere, normally at offset `0x120`!

 [schematic]: spirelay/spirelay.pdf
 [inspiration]: https://www.ecstaticlyrics.com/electronics/SPI/fast_z80_interface.html